Common Mistakes to Avoid During PAT Testing

 Not Opening the Plug

-The visual inspection is the most important part of the PAT process.
-Most faults will be found during the visual inspection.
-To carry out a proper visual inspection, rewirable plugs must be opened.
-With the plug opened, the wiring should be checked together with the tightness of the terminals, cord grip, fuse rating, signs of overheating and any physical damage.
+The visual inspection is the most important part of the PAT process, and most faults are identified at this stage.
+Where a rewirable plug is fitted, it should be opened as part of the inspection.
+The wiring, tightness of terminals, condition of the cord grip, correct fuse rating, signs of overheating, and any physical damage should all be checked.

 Assuming a 12-Month Retest Date

 There is a persistent myth that all electrical equipment needs to be PAT tested every 12 months.
 This is not the case and never has been; the frequency of the inspection and testing should be based on risk assessment.
 Some equipment in high-risk environments may need more frequent testing and conversely, low-risk equipment does not usually require annual testing.
-We also have an article on assessing the frequency of the inspection and testing.
+We also have an article on how to set PAT inspection and test frequencies.

 Not Recording the Test Measurement

 Another common mistake is to record only a 'Pass' or 'Fail' result on the test records without documenting the actual test measurement.
-Recording the measured value indicates that the test was correctly carried out and also provides a useful tool for identifying potential issues.
-For example, if an earth continuity reading increases with each subsequent test, it could indicate that the earth connection is corroding.
+Recording measured values helps demonstrate the test was carried out correctly and also provides a useful tool for identifying potential issues.
+For example, if an earth continuity reading gradually increases with each subsequent test, it could indicate that the earth connection is corroding.